garywongkai/tp/docs/UserGuide.md

 # Moddie User Guide

-Moddie is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Moddie is a **desktop app for managing schedules, interests, and tags of contacts optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Moddie can get your contact and schedule management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />